Stops & Shops

 The Turquoise Trail, Highway 14 and the “high road” to Santa Fe, is a spectacular 65-mile drive offering everything from “soft” adventure to outrageous year-round outdoor excitement.
 From the Southern most entrance in Tijeras, a gateway to the 2 million-acre Cibola National Forest, to the Northern end and the new Cerrillos Hills Historic Park, the Turquoise Trail offers outdoor activities for everyone.
 Vacationers can simply drive the trail and enjoy the views or get out and really explore the land and get to know the people who live here.
 The road also incorporates Hwy.
 536, which continues to Sandia Crest.

-“The Turquoise Trail offers an abundance of wonderful and exhilarating outdoor adventure”, comments Lynn McLane, president of the Turquoise Trail Association.
+“The Turquoise Trail offers an abundance of wonderful and exhilarating outdoor adventure”, comments Lynn McLane, past president of the Turquoise Trail Association.
 “The list of activities is endless and includes exotic bird watching, hiking, camping, turquoise mining, rock collecting, skiing/snowboarding, golfing, biking, rock climbing, fishing and horseback riding, And all of this adventure is enhanced by a dramatic history steeped in Native American culture, gold and turquoise mining, Spanish conquests, ghost towns and early American pioneering.”